People Slip Us Their Major Revenge Stories

 “About 20 years ago, I was a newly single bloke.
 The wife had run off with another bloke, and I had bought her share of the house.

-I needed a hand paying the mortgage and figured $150 a week would cover half share in the mortgage and half of utilities.
-A friend was living in Sydney, about 900km away, and was looking at moving because he was living in a share house and hated the people in the house.
+A friend was living in Sydney, about 9***m away, and was looking at moving because he was living in a share house and hated the people in the house.

 Jerk was working as an editor for a tech magazine and worked from home.
 I was one of his major contributors, and we got on really well over the years.

-Within an hour of me offering to share my place, he was packing up.
-He arrived two days later and settled in.
+As it was a four-bed house, I suggested he use one bedroom for sleeping and one as his office.
 He could use the bathroom as his own, as I had an ensuite, and we would share the kitchen, lounge, laundry, and so on.
-That on top of sharing cleaning and yard duties as well.

 I had a pretty good internet plan, and as I used it extensively, I figured he could use that as much as he needed to do his work, which was his income.